SETTLE RAILWAY WALK

 on the famous Settle-

 From Greenfoot Car Park: Walk along the path to left of ‘No Entry’ signs at town end of car park.
-Keep going in same direction for 200m to Market Square, which you enter beside Lloyds TSB.
+Keep going in same direction for 200m to Market Square, passing Talbot Arms PH on right hand side.
 Go diagonally left across the Market to the far corner by the Royal Oak Hotel and bear half right along the main road (Church St).

 From Railway Station: Go left down the only access road to Station Road.
 Bear right

 From the Market Square walk along Church St, past the Petrol Station, under railway bridge and over river bridge.
 Immediately at end of river bridge take the enclosed path on right and follow path with river on right across fields for 800m to Stackhouse Lane.
 Turn right and follow for 400m to a white house.
 2.5km

 Q1.
 What is the name of this white house?
 [GR815655]

 Turn right on track.
 Turn left immediately before the river and follow path for 2.5km, keeping close to river, to narrow road bridge just after caravan site.
 Cross this bridge and follow to main road.
 Turn right then first left to just past Stainforth Church.
 6km